danhirst98/gigaclear_coding_challenge/README.md

 With more time I would swap over all functions using networkx to use networkit.
 Unlike networkx which is written in Python, networkit is written in C and has [significant speed advantages](https://www.timlrx.com/blog/benchmark-of-popular-graph-network-packages).

+Additionally, I would change the delimiter for the variable rate away from `x`.
+Currently, the code breaks if the node type has an x in its name.